kwesinavilot/reprompt/README.md

 This got me thinking: what if there was a tool that could take any prompt, understand the bigger picture of what the user is trying to achieve, and then refine it into a clearer, more concise version without extra work for the user?

 I realized I'd have to use an LLM, most likely a small open source model.
 But I also realized that that'll be an extra call to an LLM, which may result in latency issues and even extra cost.
-Already, people are ok using whatever prompts they have.
-There's no need making an extra call to an LLM to refine the prompt.
+Already, people are ok using whatever prompts they have so there's no need making an extra call to an LLM to refine the prompt which will later be giving to an LLM.

 I thought it would be fun to create a tool that could help users get exactly what they need from their prompts, just by analyzing and restructuring them using native NLP techniques, without relying on large language models.